-1 General
+Chapter 1 - General 3

-Definitions and interpretation 4
+Definitions and interpretation

-2 Eligibility, application, continuing obligations and cessation 11
+Chapter 2 - Eligibility, application, continuing obligations and cessation 10

-Applications 11
+Applications

 Eligibility

 Continuing obligations

 Professional Indemnity Insurance and compensation

-Fees
+ModificationFees

 Dispensations

 Cessation of accreditation

 Regulatory conflicts

-3 Conduct of authorised work 18
+Chapter 3 - Conduct of authorised work 18

-4 Authorised individuals, Heads of Finance and Administration and
+Chapter 4 - Authorised individuals, Heads of Finance and Administration ar

 Authorisation and withdrawal of authorisation

 Cessation

-5 Disqualification
+Chapter 5 - Disqualification 24

-6 Ownership of licensed firms
+· Chapter 6 - Ownership of licensed firms

 Acquisition of a material interest before a firm is licensed

 Acquisition of material interest after issue of licence

+Powers of ICAEW in relation to existing material interests

-Enforcement of conditions and objections
+Enforcement of conditions and objections 30

-7 Complaints resolution
+Chapter 7 - Complaints resolution 32

-8 Probate affiliates
+Chapter 8 - Probate affiliates 35

 Granting probate affiliate status

 Withdrawal of probate affiliate status

-Cessation of probate affiliate status 34
+Cessation of probate affiliate status

 Changes in circumstances

-Fees

-Disciplinary arrangements
+FeesDisciplinary arrangements

-9 Probate and other committees
+Chapter 9 - Probate and other committees

 Probate Committee

+Notification to committees 40

-10 Regulatory action
+Chapter 10 - Regulatory action

 Restrictions and conditions

+Withdrawal of accreditation

 Suspension

 Urgent orders

 Implementation of decisions and orders

-11 Review and appeal process 43
+Chapter 11 - Review and appeal process 47

-Review 43
+Review

-Appeal 45
+Appeal 49

-12 Disciplinary arrangements 46
+Chapter 12 - Disciplinary arrangements 51

-Regulatory penalties 4-
+Regulatory penalties 53

-1 General
+Chapter 1 - General

-The Legal Services Act 2007 permits two methods by which a firm may undertake authorised legal services work:
+The Legal Services Act 2007 permits two methods by which a firm may undertake probate work:

-- as an authorised firm in which case all of the principals (and shareholders in the case of a company) have to be individually authorised to undertake authorised legal services work; - as a licensed firm if all the principals (and shareholders in the case of a company) are not individually authorised to undertake authorised legal services work.
+- as an authorised firm in which case all of the principals (and shareholders in the case of a company) have to be individually authorised to undertake probate work; - as a licensed firm if all the principals (and shareholders in the case of a company) are not individually authorised to undertake probate work.
 Additional requirements then apply.

 Authorisation is by an approved regulator, licensing is by a licensing authority and ICAEW is both.
-Once a firm is authorised or licensed under these regulations it is an 'accredited legal services firm' and it has to comply with these regulations.
+Once a firm is authorised or licensed under these regulations it is an 'accredited probate firm' and it has to comply with these regulations.
 Some regulations may only apply to a licensed firm, such as the requirement to appoint a Head of Finance and Administration and a Head of Legal Practice.

 In addition to the regulatory requirements for probate work, a number of important regulatory provisions are applied to estate administration when carried out by a firm conducting probate work.
-'Authorised probate work' for the purposes of these regulations includes estate administration.
+'Authorised work' for the purposes of these regulations, includes estate administration.